Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Unsupported Features

-The following features, which were supported with Search 2.x (Solr) are not supported in the latest release for Search 3.x (Elasticsearch).
-These features are under consideration for inclusion in a future release.
+The following features, which were supported in Search Services and Search and Insight Engine 2.x (Solr) are not supported in the latest release of Search Enterprise 3.x.

-> **Note:** The list below is subject to change, and requires review before publishing
+> **Note: (Martin S)** The list below is subject to change, and requires review before publishing

 ### Index and re-index

-* Re-index of permissions and content associated with indexed nodes
 * Indexing of nodes created during content repository bootstrap.
 For example, the sample site data.
+* Re-index of permissions and content associated with indexed nodes.

 ### Search Features

 * Site queries
 * Path queries
-* Aspect queries (it works only using exact aspect name)
+* Aspect queries (works using only the exact aspect name)
 * Tag queries
 * Highlighting
 * Fingerprinting